leomockel/nba_project/README.md

 📊 Data Analysis on PowerBI (EDC Business School)

+For a final project in my PowerBI course, I've used my data obtained by the first project to make a presentation.
+As it was not only a demonstration of the tools I've learnt for dash, it was more oriented as an history to show what we could extract from this.

 ⚡ Optimized strategy for a cleaner Machine Learning Project

+To generalize my first attempt of Machine Learning for more years and in a better way, I've come with a new stategy : instead of simulating the games with the supposed roster (with th eI won't go into details on this but from there (and the first presentation), we could show that since 2015, NBA players have initiated a change in the way the game is played.
+Player are effective younger, there are more 3 pointers taken, even by front court players

 🛠️ Tech Stack